KXTO

 KXTO (1550 AM) is a radio station licensed to Reno, Nevada, United States, serving the Reno, Sparks and Carson City areas.
 The station is owned by Christian Ministries of the Valley, Inc. broadcasting a Spanish Christian format.
 KXTO was owned by First Broadcasting of Nevada, Inc., and aired a Spanish Pop format as "Exitos 1550", before being sold to Christian Ministries of the Valley, Inc. in Spring of 2012.

 In January, 2013 KXTO was granted a construction permit by the U.S. Federal Communications Commission to move to a new transmitter site, decrease day power to 2,400 watts and decrease night power to 70 watts.
 This permit expired.

+The frequency was previously occupied by KOBY, which was deleted in October 1983.